-There are 10 marks allocated for the Captain's closing speech.
+There are 10 marks allocated for refutation and rebuttal in the Captain's closing speech.
 Captain's may use rebuttal in their opening speech but no marks are awarded for this.

 If students do not rebut or refute, it is possible that adjudicators will award no marks for this section.